PentheusLennuye/fpsupport/README.md

 ## Licence

 The code and documentation is licensed under the Apache 2.0 licence.
-See [LICENCE](LICENSE).
+See the LICENSE file in the repository.

 ## Installation